Professional Reviews

 Kaspersky Safe Kids Installation & Setup

-Download the Android app from the app store, then open it and accept its terms and conditions.
+Download the Android app from the app store on your kid’s phone or scan the QR code with the camera.
+Then, open it and accept its terms and conditions.
 You’ll then be greeted by Kaspersky Safe Kids’s built-in assistant — tap Hey to continue.

 Kaspersky Safe Kids Installation & Setup